ARE ANY BASEBALL CARDS FROM THE 90’s WORTH ANYTHING

 Key rookie and star cards for Hall of Famers like Randy Johnson, Pedro Martinez, John Smoltz and Craig Biggio also hold significant value in high grades from the ’90s.
 Even stars who fell just short of the Hall like Mark McGwire, Jeff Bagwell and Larry Walker have seven-figure cards from the decade.
 Team sets are another area where valuable 1990s cardboard can be found.
 The iconic 1992 Stadium Club set and 1997 Collector’s Choice Franchise Fabulous Footballers parallel set command premium prices for complete, high-grade sets today.

-Read also: IDIOT BASEBALL CARDS
+Read also: CARDINAL BASEBALL GIFT CARDS

 While the select rookie cards, stars and star sets described above lead the 1990s card value, there are also plenty of commons and parallels from the decade that can still hold value if graded and preserved well.
 For example, even a relatively common card like the 1995 Upper Deck Minors Frank Thomas in mint condition could sell for over $100.
 Parallels, refractors, laser, foil, embossed and other specialty insert variations of stars from the ’90s likewise see their values amplified in top condition compared to basic versions.